jdbest/psy-203/04-lab-instructions.md

 ## Exercise

-This exercise explores the commands you learned.
+This exercise explores the commands you learned and lets you continue practicing the steps of hypothesis testing.

 Double click on the file called `hypothesis-testing-exercises.Rmd` to open it, and follow the instructions.